MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/2-design-logic-apps-for-your-workflows.md

 :::image type="content" source="../media/app-design-process.png" alt-text="Diagram showing the typical sequence of activities to create a logic app workflow.
 The process has five steps.
 First, plan your business process.
 Second, identify the type for each step in your process.
 Third, decide which component will implement each step.
 Fourth, use the designer to build your workflow from the components.
 Fifth, save your design.
 Your logic app workflow will now run automatically in the cloud." border="false":::

-The following sections describes each of these five steps in the app development process:
+The following sections describe each of these five steps in the app development process:

 ## Plan your business process